From 1 April 2017, the Valuation Office Agency (VOA) has updated the rateable value of all business properties. This is

 There were a number of announcements made in the budget on 8 March 2017 regarding small business rates relief, reductions for pubs whose RV is below £100,000 and that there will be monies towards discretional relief.

 All Local Authorities have been provided with a sum of money under discretionary powers which means there is no proposed national scheme or guidance on awarding the relief and it needs to be determined locally.
-At Cabinet on 19th June 2017 members therefore agreed the following policy:
+At Cabinet on 5 February 2018 members therefore agreed a revised policy for 2017-18 and a policy for 2018-19:

-The government issued guidance and information on this scheme on 20th June 2017 , as the change has been issued under discretionary powers, the Council’s Cabinet approved the Discretionary Scheme on 17 July 2017.
+The government issued guidance and information on this scheme on 20th June 2017 , as the change has been issued under discretionary powers, the Council’s Cabinet approved the Discretionary Scheme for 2018-19 on 5th February 2018.

 This scheme is defined under the regulations and new bills have been issued to those who qualify.
 If you believe you may qualify and have not received a revised bill or have difficulty with making payments, you should contact the business rates team as soon as possible to discuss the matter on 01753 772220.

 If your business is suffering financial hardship, the council has discretion to give relief in special circumstances.
 Please contact us to discuss your specific circumstances.